tdiprima/ML-Python-Projects/tensorflow-js/TensorFlowjs.md

 ## What is "diagonal of the tensor" and why is it important

-The diagonal of a 2D tensor is the set of elements that run from the top left to the bottom right corner of the tensor.
+The diagonal of a 2D tensor is the **set of elements** that run from the **top left to the bottom right** corner of the tensor.
 For example, in a 3x3 tensor, the diagonal would be the elements at (0, 0), (1, 1), and (2, 2).

 In the code we looked at earlier, we were creating a 2D tensor where the elements on the diagonal are 1, and all other elements are 0.

-This is important because this particular tensor is known as the **identity matrix**, which is a very useful mathematical tool in many fields, including linear algebra, computer graphics, and machine learning.
+This is important, because this particular tensor is known as the **identity matrix**, which is a very useful mathematical tool...

 The identity matrix is used to perform certain types of **matrix operations**, such as multiplying a matrix by the identity matrix, which results in the same matrix.